emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 This document specifies two server-oriented CoAP options, the Echo option and the Request-Tag option, mainly addressing the security features request freshness and fragmented message body integrity, respectively.
 The Echo option enables a CoAP server to verify the freshness of a request, verify the aliveness of a client, synchronize state, or force a client to demonstrate reachability at its apparent network address.
 The Request-Tag option allows the CoAP server to match message fragments belonging to the same request, fragmented using the CoAP Block-Wise Transfer mechanism, which mitigates attacks and enables concurrent blockwise operations.
 These options in themselves do not replace the need for a security protocol; they specify the format and processing of data which, when integrity protected using e.g. DTLS ({{RFC6347}}), TLS ({{RFC5246}}), or OSCORE ({{I-D.ietf-core-object-security}}), provide the additional security features.

-The document also updates the processing requirements on the Block1 option, the Block2 option, and the Token.
-The updated blockwise processing secure blockwise operations with multiple representations of a particular resource.
-The updated Token processing ensures secure binding of responses to requests.
+The document also updates the processing requirements on the Token.
+The updated processing ensures secure binding of responses to requests.

 ## Request Freshness {#req-fresh}